 2. The Algarve, Portugal

-Thanks to the pleasantly mild winter weather – with daytime temperatures around 16°C (60.8°F) – you can hit the beaches in one of many spectacular small coastal villages (though only the brave may dip their toys in mid-winter!
+Thanks to the pleasantly mild winter weather – with daytime temperatures around 16°C (60.8°F) – you can hit some of the best white sand beaches in Europe (though only the brave may actually go swimming in the Atlantic waters mid-winter!
 Expect water temperatures about the same as the air temperature).

 Rain is infrequent in the Algarve in winter, only around 3 to 4 days a month forecast from December through February.
 There are several small museums to explore if you do hit a rainy day.
 The water parks do close mid-winter, but families may still enjoy visiting the Crazy World Zoo or Zoo de Lagos.